RadomNetwork/contracts-js/README.md

 ```

 # Withdrawing funds from sales
-To withdraw funds received from sales, simply call the treasury facet's `withdrawSellBalance(sellerAddress, token, amount)` function to withdraw to the seller wallet or `withdrawSellBalanceToRecipient(sellerAddress, token, amount, recipientAddress)` to withdraw to a different wallet:
+To withdraw funds received from sales, simply call the treasury facet's `withdrawSellBalance(sellerAddress, token, amount)` function to withdraw to the seller wallet or `withdrawSellBalanceToRecipient(sellerAddress, token, amount, recipientAddress)` to withdraw to a different wallet.

+Here's an example of withdrawing $1000 [USDC on Ethereum mainnet](https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48) from the sell balance to the seller's wallet:
 ```typescript
 // Connect to Radom's Treasury facet const treasuryFacet = TreasuryFacet__factory.connect(